Tron-Only/study-doc/README.md

       3. Iteration - repeating statements (loops)
 ```

+**Note**: Use YAML's multiline syntax (`|`) to preserve newlines in flashcard content.
+The app properly renders multiline text with preserved formatting.

 **Flashcard Deck Requirements:**
 - Must be in a folder named `Flashcards` (case-insensitive)
 - Use `.yaml` or `.yml` file extension